Sussex Police: Tactical Firearms Unit (TFU)

 The Tactical Firearms Unit covers the entire force from two bases.

 Those bases include Sussex Police HQ (Lewes) and Gatwick.
 Firearms officers are deployed to incidents involving the use of firearms or other lethal weapons either on a spontaneous or pre-planned basis.

 They are able to be deployed across all of Sussex, dealing with high priority crime such as drugs, burglary and violent crime.
 All tactical firearms (TFU) officers are trained in conflict resolution methods, meaning every incident is resolved using the minimum amount of force necessary.

 Non-lethal methods used by officers include the Baton Gun for firing rubber bullets and the Taser stun-gun.

 Officers are rigorously trained in threat assessment and perception, ready to make split-second decisions to protect the public against threats of violence.
 Officers are required to complete a two-year probationary period as firearms officers at Gatwick Airport after completing initial training.

 Use of drones

 Sussex Police currently operates a number of different drone models in conjunction with Surrey Police to assist with searches for missing persons, road traffic collisions, major crime and industrial accident investigation, event planning and management, and to provide situational awareness to officers and commanders in a variety of policing situations.

-The drones are small battery powered rotor systems, commonly known as quad or hexacopters.
-They are powered by either four or six electric motors and take off and land vertically like helicopters.